 If your scheduled procedure is the result of a work-related injury, theAndrews Institute Ambulatory Surgery Center will require your worker’s compensation insurance information as well as your personal health insurance information.
 It is standard practice in these claims for your employer to provide you with their Worker’s Compensation Insurance Carrier information.
 This includes the provider name and contact number, a contact person and a claim number.
 Any worker’s compensations claims denied by your employer’s worker’s compensation provider will become your sole responsibility.

-For patients undergoing elective cosmetic surgical procedures or who are uninsured/self-pay, an estimate will be provided to you by our Patient Access Team.
+For patients who are uninsured/self-pay, an estimate will be provided to you by our Patient Access Team.
 It is our expectation that, at a minimum, 50% will be due before or at the time of service, with any remaining balance due after a statement is mailed to you.

 METHOD OF PAYMENT